NightB1ade/RolePlayingGames/DungeonsAndDragons/5e/TalesOfAvernus/AdventureLog/Session3.md

 - Behind the third he can make out the heavy breathing of several creatures
 - Beyond the end door he hears sobbing

-The rest of the party moves up and checks the doors:
+The rest of the party moves up and checks the doors
 - Behind the first is a small room (R13)
 	- The ceiling in here has collapsed, the rock fall covering a sarcophagus
 - Past the second there is another small room (R14)